 This is also the score that displays in the student assessment view and the course gradebook.

 Note: If the number of points you designated in the Create Assessment screen is different than the total number of combined points for all the questions in the assessment, the total displayed in Gradebook Points will reflect this difference.
 For example, if you make the assessment worth 100 points in the Create Assessment screen, and the combined total of all the questions is 90, the number in Gradebook Points will update to a 100 point scale.
 A score of 75/90 on the attempt, for example, will display as 83.3 in Gradebook Points, as 75/90 = 83.3 on a 100 point scale.

 - Attempt: The number of the attempt, with the one most recently started at the top.

-- Status: In Progress or Completed.
+- Status: In Progress or Submitted.
 Students do not see the Needs Grading status.

-- Last modified date: The timestamp for the most recent time the student made changes to the attempt, including month and day, year, and time.
+- Last Modified: The timestamp for the most recent time the student made changes to the attempt, including month and day, year, and time.
 This can be helpful when an attempt is resumable and you want to see the last time a student worked on it.

-Students click Start New Attempt to begin the assessment.
+Students click Start Attempt to begin the assessment.

 Taking the Assessment

 Students can navigate the assessment by clicking the question numbers along the bottom of the screen, or by using their keyboard tab and arrow keys.

 Depending on the types of question, different actions are available to students when answering them: